6.1.1 Automatic Flying Method

 3. RC/Mobile

-- With this option, users can take an RC device or mobile device to the actual field.
+• Take your RC device or mobile device to the actual field.

 Plotting Using RC/Mobile